Mourning warbler: Vocalization

 The song of this bird is a bright repetitive warble.
 The warble consists of rolling phrases that sound that typically lower in volume at the end and can sound like "chirry, chirry, chirry, chorry, chorry."
 The call is a sharp chip.
 There are usually two different pitched calls, with one higher than the harsh chip.
+Male mourning warblers use calls to establish their territory and scare away other males.